-Stockpiling is a vital part of any pandemic preparedness plan and conducting proper stockpile rotation is equally important.
+Stockpiling is a vital part of any emergency preparedness plan and conducting proper stockpile rotation is equally important.

 Like all consumable products, disposable respirators aren’t manufactured to last forever.
 Nor are they intended to.
 Many people don’t realized that disposable respirators have a defined shelf life because components can break down and deteriorate over time.
 When this happens, the disposable respirator will no longer be able to meet the requirements it was approved for and it may not function as it was intended – leaving wearers at risk.